linjianian/COMPACT/README.md

 Citation information for the Meso-COMPACT system will be added here upon publication.

+## Acknowledgements

+This work builds upon the **original COMPACT system**, invented by **Meng Cui**, whose foundational contributions in optical design enabled minimally invasive, deep-brain optical access.

+The current **Meso-COMPACT** system was developed through a collaborative effort.
+The following contributors are authors of the forthcoming manuscript describing this work:

+- **Yuting Li** — *Co-first author*; overall system design and implementation; software architecture and control code development
+- **Zongyue Cheng** — *Co-first author*; animal preparation and surgical execution
+- **Chenmao Wang** — software development and code contributions
+- **Jianian Lin** — magnetic disk design, code contributions, and surgical method improvements
+- **Meng Cui** — *Corresponding author*; inventor of COMPACT; optical system design and experimental supervision

+In addition, **Wei-Hsuan Lu** contributed substantially to the development and refinement of surgical methods and experimental protocols documented in this repository.
+Wei-Hsuan Lu was supported by **Prof. Shi-Wei Chu’s lab at National Taiwan University** and the **National Science and Technology Council (NSTC, Taiwan)** to travel to Purdue University, where she received comprehensive training and participated in the full COMPACT experimental workflow.

 ## Origin
 Originally prepared as an internal lab demo